<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://nathansnelgrove.com/watching/2026/all-the-presidents-men" />
+<link rel="alternate" type="text/html" href="https://nathansnelgrove.com/2026/03/tips-for-managing-dopamine-from-huberman-lab" />

 <author>